Wednesday, December 22, 2021

 Williams drove to a second-place finish, and Jim Harkness of Ness City, Kan., finished third.

 Oklahoma's Emmett Hahn became the first non-Kansan to win the Hutchinson Nationals.
-He's joined in victory lane by mechanic Denny Moore, Ms. Hutchinson Nationals Deborah VanCampen and crew chief Herschel Goodnight. - Lies Family Collection
+He's joined in victory lane by car owner Denny Moore, Ms. Hutchinson Nationals Deborah VanCampen and crew chief Herschel Goodnight. - Lies Family Collection

 When the checkered flag waved on the National Modified Championships on August 1, 1971, history was made.
 For the first time in the 15-year history of the prestigious race, a non-Kansan was in victory lane.